idlehandsdev/pps-watch/README.md

 - Receives GPS , achieves position/time fix
 - Outputs 1PPS (one pulse per second) on the GPS module's hardware TIMEPULSE pin, silent until locked, active at 1Hz once locked
-- Distributes that PPS signal across two BNC connectors via buffered outputs
+- Distributes that PPS signal across a BNC connector via buffered outputs
 - Accepts an external PPS reference, compares it against the GPS PPS via a hardware XOR phase comparator, with LED indicators for PPS presence and phase offset
 - No microcontroller.
 No firmware.
 The GPS module's hardware PPS pin drives the LEDs and BNC outputs directly through logic buffers.